shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/integrating-the-xandr-html5-library-with-ads-created-in-adobe-edge.md

 ### Step 2: Add the Xandr HTML5 Library

 Ensure that the actual Xandr HTML5 Library is linked to inside `index.html`.
-The library can be found [here](https://acdn.adnxs.com/html5-lib/1.3.0/appnexus-html5-lib.min.js).

 Link the library inside the `<head>`tag in the `index.html` file, by adding the following `<script>` tag: